FDR FILLS TIME

 (shielding microphone)

-But that was the end of my speech.
+But that's the end of my speech.

 PRODUCER